intgr/dogslow-sentry/README.rst

 --------

 Dogslow is a Django watchdog middleware that logs tracebacks of slow requests.
-Dogslow-sentry requires Python 3.8+, Django 2.2+.
+Dogslow-sentry is tested with Python 3.8 to 3.13 and Django 2.2 to 5.2.

 It started as an `internal project inside Bitbucket`_ to help trace operational problems.